In the Beginning

 Wesley Clover was the holding company put in place to facilitate the creation of Mitel Corporation in 1972.
 With a $4,000 loan, Mitel successfully developed and produced tone receiver technology that was used in the telecom industry transition from rotary-dial telephones to touch-tone phones.
 By 1975, the company had developed the first software-driven, private automatic branch exchange (PABX) telephone system, enabling the company to continue its success on a much greater scale.

-The company grew and evolved and continues to this day.
-Mitel is now a publicly-traded global leader in the business communications systems and software marketplace, serving more than 70 million business users in more than 100 countries.
+The company grew and evolved and continues as a global leader in the business communications systems and software marketplace, serving more than 70 million business users in more than 100 countries.

 Newbridge Networks is Born

 In 1986, Terry went on to found Newbridge Networks Corporation, with a personal investment of $13.0 million.
 A small group of seed investors were invited to participate in the funding in 1987.
 That company grew organically, from no revenues in 1986, to $64.0 million in annual revenue at the time of its 1989 initial public offering.
 With Terry as the Chairman and CEO, Newbridge continued to grow into a global leader in the data networking industry.
 By 2000, the company employed more than 6,500 people worldwide and had annual revenues of $2.0 billion.
 Shortly afterward, Newbridge was sold to Alcatel for $10.32 billion.